SSigl/Biostatistics---IRT-functions/README.md

 - then, we apply the "simulation_1" function to the dataset restrained to the itemlist and regarding the item "item" (we do not need the differenciated items there) ;

-- after this, we apply a second function, "simulation_2_int", to the dataset with the differenciated items for the items in "diff_names", i.e. the differenciated items ;
+- after this, we apply a second function, "simulation_2_int", to the dataset with the differenciated items for the items in "diff_names", i.e. the differenciated items.

 We now present this second function, "simulation_2_int" ; this function has the following arguments :